janhartje/espresso-shot-timer/docs/privacy.md

 ---

-## No Data Collection
+## Data Collection

-We don't collect any personal data.
-The app works completely offline and does not require an internet connection for its core functionality.
+We prioritize your privacy.
+While we do not collect personal data, we collect **anonymized analytics** to improve stability and performance.

-- ❌ No personal information collected
+- ❌ No personal information collected (e.g., name, email, location)
-- ❌ No usage analytics
+- ✅ Anonymized usage analytics (e.g., app crashes, OS version) via Expo Insights
-- ❌ No tracking
+- ❌ No tracking for advertising
-- ❌ No third-party data sharing
+- ❌ No third-party data sharing for marketing

 ---